How John gets paid (the question everyone wants to ask)

 Here is the part most brokers skip.
 If a loan is repaid or refinanced very early, lenders can take the commission back from the broker.
 It is called clawback.
 I tell you this for one reason: it explains why brokers care about recommending loans that actually last, not loans that look good for five minutes.
 A loan that suits you long term is the only outcome that works for both of us.
 And either way, clawback costs you nothing - it sits between the lender and me.

 Nothing.
-A position check is free, involves no credit check, and comes with no obligation.
+An initial conversation has no broker fee, does not require a credit enquiry at the first step, and comes with no obligation.
 You tell me what you are trying to do, I tell you where you stand and what the sensible next step looks like.
 If the answer is "wait six months", that is the answer you get.
 If you decide not to proceed at all, you owe nothing.

-Position check.
-No credit check.
+No broker fee for an initial conversation.
 No obligation.
-I reply the same business day.
+No credit enquiry at the first step.
+I aim to respond by the end of the next business day.
 If now is not the right time for you to borrow, I will say so plainly.

 Who John answers to

 I do not operate in a vacuum.
 I am a credit representative (537545) of QED Credit Services Pty Ltd, which holds Australian Credit Licence 387856.
-I trade as Nectar Mortgages, a trading name of Legacy Loans and Property Pty Ltd. And if you ever had a dispute we could not resolve between us, you can take it to the Australian Financial Complaints Authority (AFCA), a free and independent external dispute resolution scheme.
+I operate as a Nectar Mortgages broker.
+And if you ever had a dispute we could not resolve between us, you can take it to the Australian Financial Complaints Authority (AFCA), a free and independent external dispute resolution scheme.
 Details are on my complaints and AFCA page.

 Frequently asked questions